 If you are experiencing an ocular emergency, seek medical attention immediately.
 The doctors at Clarkson Eyecare can help patients suffering from traumatic and uncomfortable eye conditions that can cause vision loss if left untreated.
 If you are concerned about a change in your vision, call Clarkson Eyecare to schedule an emergency eye care appointment.

-While the occasional eye floater is not cause for concern, a new flash of light or sudden increase in floaters or spots in vision should be considered an eye care emergency.
+If you experience a sudden increase in eye floaters or spots in your vision, this may be an eye care emergency.
 Flashes and floaters can indicate retinal detachment or other serious health conditions.

 Patients experiencing unusual or severe eye pain accompanied by fever, headache, light sensitivity, nausea, vomiting, or sudden vision changes should seek immediate medical care.
 Also, If there was a chemical exposure or foreign objects in the eye that cannot be cleared, and secretions of blood or other discharge from the eye should be treated as eye care emergencies.